Use this free summer reading log to keep your kids reading during summer break.

 Just a super simple date, book title, and number of pages—because it’s always fun to see how many pages you’ve actually read!

-Get your free printable reading log by entering your name and email address into the form below.
+Get your free printable reading log by entering your name and email address into the form at the bottom of this post.
 It will be sent directly to your email inbox where you can easily download it and print it out.
 Enjoy!

 PS The books written on the log are some of my girls’ favorite summer reads from past years.
 Maybe your kids will enjoy them, too! (affiliate links)